umd-cmsc701/s2024/materials.md

 ### Tentative coverage of topics

-- Week of Jan 23.
+- Week of Jan 22.
   - Course introduction, logistics & goals
   - Basic biology fundamentals, genomics concepts and motivating problems

-- Week of Jan 30.
+- Week of Jan 29.
   - Fundamental challenges in genomics : Indexing and Search
   - Read mapping and sequence homology search as motivating examples
   - "Classic" indexing structures : suffix array

-- Week of Feb 6.
+- Week of Feb 5.
   - More full-text indexing
   - Advanced suffix array concepts
   - BWT and FM-index

-- Week of Feb 13.
+- Week of Feb 12.
   - Read mapping (seeding, chaining, filtering)
   - Contiguous vs. spliced read mapping

-- Week of Feb 20.
+- Week of Feb 19.
   - Sequence alignment, edit distance
   - Optimized alignment variants, banded and blocked alignment
   - Project list out (tentative)

-- Week of Feb 28.
+- Week of Feb 27.
   - Rank, select, and basic succinct data structures
   - Minimal perfect hashing (BBhash data structure; maybe PTHash)
   - Project selection & groups due

-- Week of March 6.
+- Week of March 5.
   - "Signature" schemes : minimizers, syncmers, strobemers, k min-mers
   - The de Bruijn graph and compacted de Bruijn graph

-- Week of March 13.
+- Week of March 12.
   - Constructing the compacted (colored) de Bruijn graph efficiently

-- Week of March 19.
+- Week of March 17.
   - **No class: Spring Break**

-- Week of March 27.
+- Week of March 25.
   - More on constructed the compacted (colored) de Bruijn graph efficiently
   - Reference indexing using the compacted de Bruijn graph

-- Week of April 3.
+- Week of April 1.
   - Unitigs, simplitigs and spectrum preserving string sets
   - Large-scale sequence search; Sequence Bloom Tree and variants
   - Final project progress report due

-- Week of April 10.
+- Week of April 8.
   - Large-scale sequence search (continued)
   - Mantis, color set compression and the counting dBG

-- Week of April 17.
+- Week of April 15.
   - Single-cell transcriptome profiling, barcoding, UMI-resolution
+  - Rob away April 18

-- Week of April 24.
+- Week of April 22.
   - Downstream (computational) challenges in single-cell analysis
   - Representation, visualization, feature selection, sketching, clustering, integration

-- Week of May 1.
+- Week of April 29.
   - Final project presentations

-- Week of May 8.
+- Week of May 6.
   - Course wrapup
-  - May 11th is last day of class
+  - May 9th is last day of class

-- Sat May 13.
+- Fri May 10.
   - Final exam available

-- Mon May 15.
+- Mon May 13.
   - Final exam due by 11:59PM

-- Tues May 16.
+- Thurs May 16.
   - Final project reports due by 11:59PM

 ## Course Resources

-The course website is [https://rob-p.github.io/CMSC701_S23/](https://rob-p.github.io/CMSC701_S23/), which is probably where you are reading this right now.
+The course website is [https://umd-cmsc701.github.io/s2024](https://umd-cmsc701.github.io/s2024), which is probably where you are reading this right now.

-The course has a Piazza page, and you can enroll [here](http:///www.piazza.com/umd/spring2023/cmsc701).
+The course has a Piazza page, and you can enroll [here](http:///www.piazza.com/umd/spring2024/cmsc701).
 I encourage you to interact with each other, raise questions, and discuss course topics using Piazza.
 This is also the best place to raise general questions about material we cover in the course (as opposed to e.g. an e-mail), since other students can see the response and ask follow-up questions.
 This helps to reduce redundancy in the answering of questions.

 ## Course Policies

 **Coursework and grading**: The coursework will consist of 2-3 homework projects, a final project, and a final exam.
-Students will have an opportunity to select their final project in late Feb.; there will be a few projects to choose from, and students will also be allowed to propose their own projects.
+Students will have an opportunity to select their final project in Feb.; there will be a few projects to choose from, and students will also be allowed to propose their own projects.
 The projects are to be done, ideally, in teams of 3 (I will allow the project to be done solo with approval, an _may_ approve a team of 4 if there is a compelling reason).
 Further, the grade for the final project will be broken down into components for the interim report, a final project presentation, and the final project delivery itself.
 For the final project, the final deliverables will consist of runnable code (including a link to a version-controlled repository containing the source), and a short (4-5 page) research-style paper describing the work you’ve done.
 The breakdown of weights for these different assignments will be as follows:

 - Homeworks - 25%
 - Final Project - 50%